Adnan-Memos/Kofi-Kinara/CONTRIBUTING.md

     git push origin <branch-name>
     ```

-5.  **Create a pull request:** Go to the [pull requests page](https://github.com/Adnan-Memos/Kofi-Kinara/pulls) of the repository and click the "New pull request" button.
+5.  **Create a pull request to `main`:** Go to the [pull requests page](https://github.com/Adnan-Memos/Kofi-Kinara/pulls) of the repository and click the "New pull request" button.
+Make sure the base branch is `main`.

 ### Branch Naming Convention